LSSTDESC/sn_pipe/docs/sn_holo_survey/sn_holo_survey.md

-# Design of a Holo survey design for SNe Ia
+# Holo survey design for SNe Ia

 Goal: identify a set of Gaia stars close to DDF position.
 These stars could be observed with AuxTel to measure atmospheric parameters simultaneous to LSST pointings